trevorbryant/apporima.com/assets/docs/2020-ctf-hacktivitycon.md

 ![flag_unsubscribe.png](/assets/img/flag_unsubscribe.png "Unsubscribe")

 ## Substitute Face
 Substitute Face uses the emoji cypher followed by a substitution to hide the flag.
 There are two ways to solve this challenge.
-The easier way is to decode the emojis using the [Emoji Cypher](https://emoji-cypher.netlify.app/) solution, or by converting the emojis to unicode to extract the hex strings (last two characters) and using the subtitution key `ctlbxysgjpqiwhueaovdmfknzr` to retreieve the flag.
+The easier way is to decode the emojis using the [Emoji Cypher](https://emoji-cypher.netlify.app/) solution, or by converting the emojis to unicode to extract the hex strings (last two characters), and using the subtitution key `ctlbxysgjpqiwhueaovdmfknzr` to retrieve the flag.

 ```code
 1. 👳👯👸👣👤🐡🐠👺👵👭🐠👢👪👢🐠👪👤🐡🐠👹👩👣👳👻👷👵👲👪👩👩👣👟👬👵👢👸👷👵👰👪👽